AlkorZ3/Quakecraft/README.md

 * ScoreBoard
 * Dynamic Lobby and Multiple Lobby !
 * Permissions
+* Command completion

 ## Gameplay features
-* Sneak is disable, when you sneak other people see you normally (You can disable in the arena config).
+* Sneak is disabled, when you sneak other people see you normally (You can disable in the arena config).
 * Jump Boost 2 and Speed 2 effect in the arena (You can disable in the arena config).
 * Spawn-Kill reduce by 0.5 sec of invicibility at respawn.
 * Others..